ArctosRobotics/ROS/README.md

    - If you already have the ros_lib library in your Arduino libraries directory (<Arduino sketchbook>/libraries), follow the last troubleshooting tip to avoid errors related to "ArmJointState.h".
 ROS requires you to remove ros_lib and regenerate it every time you introduce a new custom message.

-5. Update the pin layout to match your robot and the RAMPS 1.4 board in the **'arctos_moveit_arduino.ino'** file and upload it to your Arduino (assuming you are using a MEGA 2560).
+5. Update the pin layout to match your robot and the CNC shield boards in the **'arctos_moveit_arduino.ino'** file and upload it to your Arduino (assuming you are using a MEGA 2560).
 Ensure that both the real robot and the simulation start in the same position.
-To set the simulation upright initially, select "Upright" from the "Select Goal States" in RVIZ.
+To set the simulation upright initially, select "home" from the "Select Goal States" in RVIZ.

 6. In 'arctos_moveit_convert.cpp', replace the `stepsPerRevolution` array with the steps per revolution (or microsteps per revolution) of each of your motors.
 If you don't know these values, you can experimentally determine how many microsteps per revolution your motors have using the MultiStepperTest.ino and recording/observing the results.

 7. With the simulation already running, execute the following commands in separate terminal windows:

    - ```rosrun rosserial_python serial_node.py /dev/ttyUSB0``` (establishes a rosserial node to communicate with the Arduino).
-   - ```rosrun arctos_moveit arctos_moveit_convert``` (converts joint_state rotations from the simulation to steps and publishes them on the /joint_steps topic, which the Arduino script subscribes to).
+   - ```rosrun moveo_moveit moveo_moveit_convert``` (converts joint_state rotations from the simulation to steps and publishes them on the /joint_steps topic, which the Arduino script subscribes to).
    - ```rostopic pub gripper_angle std_msgs/UInt16 <angle 0-180>``` (publishes the gripper angle).

 **Now, any trajectories planned and executed in the simulation will be echoed on the real Arctos robot.**